-Other additives on the market are either detergent based or use a combination of detergent and petroleum, Brian says, although he is quick to add that he has respect for competing additive brands.
+Other additives on the market are either detergent based or use a combination of detergent and petroleum, Miller says, although he is quick to add that he has respect for competing additive brands.
 “We don’t tear them down to make ourselves look good,” he says.
 “Instead, we talk about how quickly and consistently Sea Foam solves problems.”

 Sea Foam can also help, according to the company website, with lack of lubrication and with absorption of moisture from the atmosphere and condensation.
 And, here’s an overall message about the product from the company: “Sea Foam can be used by professionals and do-it-yourselfers alike to help safely eliminate many contamination and lubrication related performance problems and help prolong the life of an engine.
 A clean, dry and well lubricated engine will run smoother and more efficiently.”

 What people say about Sea Foam

 Marketing directors usually share a remarkable story or two about someone who has had incredible success in using their product.
 Miller, though, is an exception to the rule, providing no stories of nuclear-level success.
 He instead emphasizes how quickly and consistently the product has worked for a wide range of challenges over several decades, and how the product continues to do that, even as engines and fuels evolve and become more sophisticated.